nyg/maven-basics/README.md

 </profiles>
 ```

-This profle is invoked with the following command:
+The profle can be invoked with the following command:

 ```sh
 mvn install -Pfast